tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 ## Conclusion

 Emotions are part of human thinking.
 Role of emotions could not be underestimated and they could not be ignored in human thinking modelling.
 There are three bases of presented computational emotions model.
-First computer science Marvin Minsky "The emotion machine"[emotion_machine] thinking model(model of six).
+First AI, Marvin Minsky "The emotion machine"[emotion_machine] thinking model(model of six).
 We presented emotion processing workflow .
 Evolutionary psychological model: "wheel of emotions" by Plutchik[nature_of_emotion].
 Plutchik proposed 8 basic emotions grouped in pairs:joy - sorrow, anger - fear, acceptance - disgust, surprise - expectancy.
 We used "wheel of emotions" as subjective emotional state model.
 Objective emotional brain activity is modeled by "cube of emotions" the monoamine neurotransmitters emotions model.
 We present following parameters of computing system management with mapping to monoamine neurotransmitters that impact this parameter.

  1. Generic: